 Then we traveled to our new home in a small town called Lamaroo about a hundred miles away.
 My father has secured a job working for the South Australian Railway and a house to go with it.

-Christmas Day in Australia with my Family in 1967
+Christmas Day in Australia in 1967

 The first school we went to was good too but a bit of a culture shock for us after coming from schools in Ireland and Britain.

-My First school in Australia
+First Christmas in Australia